delasolutions/PostalLookup/README.md

 Enter your Yahoo Weather API private and secret keys in postal-lookup.ts file to allow the application to autheticate to Yahoo's Weather API.

-Execut the following command to complile the application:
+Execute the following command to complile the application:

 tsc postal-lookup.ts